-We are pleased to present to you the Annual Comprehensive Financial Report (ACFR) of the Louisiana State Employees' Retirement System (LASERS or the System) for the fiscal years ended June 30, 2023 and 2022.
-The 2022-2023 fiscal year saw volatility in the capital markets due to a number of factors including rate increases by central banks world-wide, the ongoing Russia-Ukraine conflict, lingering COVID-related lockdowns in China, record high inflation, banking industry stress, and recession versus soft-landing expectations.
-In June, after ten consecutive rate increases, the Federal Reserve paused interest rate hikes and markets responded favorably.
-For the fiscal year ending June 30, 2023, LASERS investment portfolio realized a gross-of-fees, time-weighted return on investment assets of 11.7%.
+We are pleased to present to you the Annual Comprehensive Financial Report (ACFR) of the Louisiana State Employees' Retirement System (LASERS or the System) for the fiscal years ended June 30, 2024 and 2023.
+At the very beginning of the fiscal year, in July 2023, the Federal Reserve raised its target benchmark interest rate to 5.5% which was maintained throughout the remainder of the year.
+Capital markets were largely focused on unemployment, wage growth, economic strength, and declining inflation in an effort to anticipate when the U.S. Federal Reserve would be in a position to reverse its policy stance and begin lowering its target federal funds interest rate.
+Equity markets were exceptionally favorable, earning double-digits across the globe.
+For the fiscal year ending June 30, 2024, LASERS investment portfolio realized a gross-of-fees, time-weighted return on investment assets of 14.0%.